 - Variety of colors, patterns, and textures and can be readily changed or replaced.

-- Can be integrated with walls, windows, ceilings, and furniture.
+- Integrates with walls, windows, ceilings, and furniture.

 Selection of Fabrics

 The selection of fabrics depends on many factors.
-Criteria for selection is given to
+The criteria for selection refers to these-